TianxiangLyu/Cortex/README.md

 # Cortex

-Cortex is a high-performance framework for computational neuroscience
+Cortex is a high-performance framework for computational neuroscience.
+In the [HPC Benchmark](https://github.com/nest/nest-simulator/blob/master/pynest/examples/hpc_benchmark.py) on mainstream scientific computing environments, Cortex with precise spike times runs more than 4 orders-of-magnitude faster than [NEST](https://github.com/nest/nest-simulator), however, not in [precise spiking times](https://nest-simulator.readthedocs.io/en/v3.3/guides/simulations_with_precise_spike_times.html?highlight=precise%20spike) mode, and reduce 80% memory consumption in maximum.

+More details in Report.pdf

 ## To Do

-Short-term (Tsodyks & Markram) and Long-term Plasticity Driven E-I Balanced Networks
+Short-term (Tsodyks & Markram) Plasticity Driven E-I Balanced Networks

-Heterogeneous Computing Implementation

 ## HPC Benchmark